-Specifically for the Republic of Cyprus, eligible applicants and partners are Civil Society Organisations based in the Republic of Cyprus and established in accordance with the relevant Law 104(I)/2017 and its amendments (non-profit associations, foundations, federations and/or associations), the Companies Law (Cap.
-113) (for non-profit companies) or the Charitable Foundations Law (Cap.
-41).
+Specifically for Republic of Cyprus, eligible lead applicants and partners are Civil Society Organisations based in the Republic of Cyprus and established under and in compliance with the relevant Law 104(I)/2017 and its amendments (non-for-profit associations, foundations, federations and/or unions), the Companies Act (Cap.
+113) (for non-for-profit companies) or the Charitable Foundations Law (Cap.
+41), and non-governmental, non-profit organisations that have been established by special law.

-Eligible lead applicants and partners must also be independent of local, regional and national governments, other (including public) authorities and political parties.
-In addition, the funded projects must not be of a religious, political or trade union/professional nature.
+Eligible lead applicants and partners (if applicable) should also be independent of local, regional and national governments, other (including public) authorities and political parties.
+In addition, the funded projects must not be of a religious, political or trade union/ commercial nature.